Escape to Our Relaxing Berkshires Inn

-As you drive through the massive gates of Applegate Inn, the beauty and elegance of the inn, and the manicured lawns and gardens, strike you.
-The interior of the inn is even more impressive.
+As you drive through the massive gates of Applegate Inn, the beauty and elegance of our B&B inn, and the manicured lawns and gardens, strike you.
+The interior of our Berkshires inn is even more impressive.
 Our relaxed atmosphere is created by the careful selection of paint colors and wallpaper, well-appointed antiques, comfortable furnishings, fresh flowers and tasteful art selections.

 Each morning a full gourmet breakfast is served in the air conditioned formal dining room, or on the screened in porch weather permitting.
 A variety of tables serving two to six people are elegantly set with fine china, glassware and candles.
 Breakfast consists of freshly-squeezed juice, a fruit course, cereal, granola, yogurt, the 2 hot entrées of the day, muffins fresh from the oven, breads, cheeses, hard-boiled eggs, vegetables, coffees and teas.
 On Sundays, a special grand buffet will encourage you to linger over complementary newspapers.